telefonicaid/fiware-orion/doc/manuals/deprecated.md

         * `POST /NGSI10/updateContext`
         * `POST /v1/queryContext`
         * `POST /NGSI10/queryContext`
+    * Finally, the last remaining NGSIv1 operations where removed in Orion 4.0.0
 * `attributes` field in `POST /v2/op/query` is in Orion 1.15.0.
 It is a combination of `attrs` (to select which attributes to include in the response to the query) and unary attribute filter in `q` within `expression` (to return only entities which have these attributes).
 Use them instead.